-When most hear the phrase ‘optimal colour’, the first thing that comes to mind is what their favourite colour might be.
-However, favourite is not always or even often the most optimal colour and can therefore actually detract from the person wearing it.
-Instead, and if possible, we want to identify their optimal colour or find out what it is if they have had a professional image colour analysis.
+When most hear the phrase ‘optimal colours’, the first thing that comes to mind is what their favourite colours might be.
+However, favourite is not always or even often the most optimal colour, and can, therefore, actually distract from the person wearing it.
+Instead, and if possible, we want to identify their optimal colours, or find out what they are if they have had a professional colour analysis done.

 If they have not, then you can give it your best guess.
 Do they look better in silver or gold?
-Do they wear silver or gold coloured jewellery more often?
+Do they wear silver or gold coloured jewelry more often?

 If you don’t know their colouring, you want to match what they most often wear.
 If he or she wears a lot of black and grey colours, silver will work.
 If they prefer browns, yellow gold would be a better choice.

-There are many different personality styles: elegant, conservative, traditional, glamorous, dramatic, romantic, natural, sporty, trend setting, and fashion forward to name but a small number.
-List off what you think are their top three styles.
-Once you have done this, you will have at least narrowed down your options for when you search.
+There are many different personality styles: elegant, conservative, traditional, glamorous, dramatic, romantic, natural, sporty and fashion forward to name but a small number.
+List off what you think their top two styles are.
+Once you have done this, you will have at least narrowed down your options.